Hidden camera: Description

 A hidden camera can be wired or wireless.
 Hidden cameras are connected, by cable or wirelessly, to a viewing or recording device, such as a television, computer, videocassette recorder, network video recorder, digital video recorder, memory card, or another data storage medium.
 They may also store their images or recordings online, such as through a livestream.
 Hidden video cameras may or may not have audio recording capabilities.
 Hidden cameras may be activated manually, remotely, or through motion detection.

 A hidden camera may not be visible to the subject, for example, because it is fitted with a long-focus lens and located beyond the view of the subject, or because it is obscured or hidden by an object, such as a one-way mirror.
-Hidden cameras can be built into a wide variety of items, ranging from electronics (television sets, smoke detectors, clocks, motion detectors, mobile phones, personal computers) to everyday objects where electronics are not expected to be found (stationery, plants, glasses, clothing, street lights).
+Hidden cameras can be built into a wide variety of items, ranging from electronics (e.g. television sets, smoke detectors, clocks, motion detectors, mobile phones, and personal computers) to everyday objects where electronics are not expected to be found (e.g. stationery, plants, glasses, clothing, cigarette packs, and street lights).

+Walter Zapp pioneered secret cameras between 1937 and 1943 in Germany, utilizing the subminiature format.